Noah Verhoeven

-Noah Timothy Verhoeven (born June 15, 1999) is a Canadian professional soccer player who plays for Atlético Ottawa in the Canadian Premier League.
+Noah Timothy Verhoeven (born June 15, 1999) is a Canadian professional soccer player who plays for Makedonikos in the Super League Greece 2.

 Early life

 Verhoeven played youth soccer with Surrey United SC from 2007 to 2011, with whom he won a district championship in 2009-10 and served as team camp.
 In 2009 and 2010, he also played with Guru Nanak Sporting Club and from 2007 to 2010, he trained with the Total Soccer Systems (TSS) Academy.
 From 2009 to 2011, Verhoeven was a member of Whitecaps FC Prospects program and joined the official Whitecaps FC Academy in September 2011.

 Club career

 In October 2017, he joined USL side Whitecaps FC 2, as an academy callup.
 He made his professional debut on October 7, 2017, in a 1–1 draw against Real Monarchs SLC, coming on as a substitute in the 74th minute.

 In March 2018, he joined Fresno FC in the USL, who became the Whitecaps USL affiliate following the disbanding of the Whitecaps second team, signing his first professional contract.
 Later that month, he made his debut for the team.
 On April 18, 2018, he recorded his first assist in a 2–2 draw against the Tulsa Roughnecks.

 In January 2019, he signed with Pacific FC of the Canadian Premier League.
 He made his debut in the club's inaugural match on April 28, recording an assist against HFX Wanderers FC off of a corner kick.
 In early May 2019, he was named the CPL U23 Player of the Week.
 He was named to the CPL Spring season Best XI, after the first part of the 2019 season.
 In December 2019, he re-signed with the club for the 2020 season.